MicrosoftDocs/learn/learn-pr/language/fsharp-conditional/includes/3-exercise-if-else.md

 In this exercise, you'll use `if` and `else` to create the code for a card game for the recreational games company you work for.
 Your job is to write specific functionality that your colleagues can use in the Blackjack game they're creating.

-## Display presentable cards
+## Display playing cards users expect to see

-Blackjack players are used to having face cards called Jack, Queen, King, and Ace.
+Blackjack players typically are dealt face cards called Jack, Queen, King, and Ace.
 All other cards are numbers.
-You'll write logic to make the user experience in a new Blackjack game your team is developing similar to a Blackjack game played in person.
+You'll write logic that makes the user experience in a new Blackjack game your team is developing similar to a Blackjack game played in person.

 1. Scaffold an F# project by running `dotnet new`: